6 reasons why you should include salary ranges in your job adverts

 Most of our graduate roles state they don’t need experience – so making the salary ‘depending on experience’ makes no sense.

 If you state a range, it shows you have a pay scale for the position, and a range the candidate can work within.
-It sets expectations.
+It reassures and sets expectations.

 #3 Candidates can find out salaries without you

 Google for Jobs and sites like Glassdoor and LinkedIn all reveal salary information alongside company details.
-The information they show is drawn from a variety of sources, and might be misleading for the given role.
+The information they show is drawn from a variety of sources, and may or nay not be accurate.

 But be honest – this isn’t the best way for potential candidates to find out the salary on offer – the best way is from you directly.
 That way the figures are correct.